kchrismucheke/wc-acf-coupon-fields/README.md

 # WooCommerce ACF Coupon Fields

+This is a hobby project don't use it on production

 ## Overview:
 The WooCommerce ACF Coupon Fields plugin allows you to add custom Advanced Custom Fields (ACF) to WooCommerce coupons.
 This provides more flexibility and customization options for your coupon management.